tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 </div>

 A column family maintains complete storage isolation through dedicated data structures at each tier of the LSM hierarchy.
 The memory tier consists of an atomically-swapped active memtable pointer, a monotonically increasing memtable generation counter (ensuring each memtable has a unique identifier) for versioning, an active WAL file handle, and a queue of immutable memtables awaiting flush.
 The active memtable pointer is swapped atomically using compare-and-swap operations on the `active_memtable` field, while the immutable memtable is added to the flush queue to ensure correct ordering during recovery.
-The disk tier organizes SSTables into a dynamically allocated array of levels, with each level protected by a reader-writer lock that enables concurrent reads while serializing structural modifications during compaction.
+The disk tier organizes SSTables into a fixed-size array of levels (TDB_MAX_LEVELS = 32), with each level using atomic pointers for lock-free access that enables concurrent reads while compaction atomically updates level structures.
 Sequence number generation occurs independently per column family through atomic increment operations, ensuring that transaction ordering within a column family remains consistent while allowing concurrent operations across different column families to proceed without coordination overhead.

 Configuration parameters are specified per column family (CF) at creation time and persisted to disk in INI format within the column family's directory.
 These parameters control fundamental operational characteristics including memtable flush thresholds that determine memory-to-disk transition points, skip list structural parameters (maximum level and probability) that affect search performance, compression algorithms and settings that balance CPU utilization against storage efficiency, bloom filter configuration including false positive rates, block index enablement for direct block access, sync mode (`TDB_SYNC_NONE`, `TDB_SYNC_INTERVAL`, `TDB_SYNC_FULL` - see Section 4.4 for details) with configurable sync interval in microseconds for interval mode, and compaction policies including automatic background compaction triggers and thread allocation.
 Many parameters including sync mode and sync interval can be updated at runtime and persisted back to disk, allowing operational tuning without database restart.
 Once a column family is created, certain parameters such as the key comparator function become immutable for the lifetime of the column family, ensuring consistent sort order across all storage tiers and preventing data corruption from comparator changes.